 Our Junior Raptor Handlers program & Dr. Dan Hart were featured in Alaska magazine online edition on Feb.
 14th!
 Click this link to read the article!

-The American Bald Eagle Foundation is delighted to announce its selectees for the 2014 ABEF Live Raptor Internship Program.
+The American Bald Eagle Foundation was delighted to announce its selectees for the 2014 ABEF Live Raptor Internship Program.
 The selection process for 2014 was the most difficult ever due to the most highly qualified candidates ever.
 We at the ABEF offer our most sincere congratulations to the following 6 interns on their selection for the 2014 program:

 Emily Warman---Emily is a 2013 graduate of Auburn University in Auburn, Alabama where she received her B.S. degree in zoology.
 She is currently a veterinary medicine student at the Auburn University School of Veterinary Medicine and expects to graduate with her doctoral degree in Veterinary Medicine in 2017.
 Emily has worked with raptors in both rehabilitation and education at the Southeastern Raptor Center for more than three years.

 Leah Girard---Leah is a 2012 graduate of Grand Valley State University in Allendale, Michigan, where she received her B.S. degree in biology.
 She is currently a veterinary medicine student at the Michigan State University School of Veterinary Medicine and expects to graduate with her doctoral degree in Veterinary Medicine in 2017.
 Leah has worked in an emergency animal hospital setting for two years as well as serving an internship at Disney’s Wild Kingdom Animal Hospital in 2013.
 She brings a strong record of volunteerism and dedication in animal welfare to her internship with the ABEF.